AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

-This input block triggers cell tagging for refinement if the adjacent cell in any directions has a temperature difference larger than 100 K. Because the of the blocking factor and the grid efficiency value, most of the lawer part of the computational is actually refined to Level 1.
+This input block triggers cell tagging for refinement if the adjacent cell in any directions has a temperature difference larger than 100 K. Because the of the blocking factor and the grid efficiency value, most of the lower part of the computational domain is actually refined to Level 1.

 .. figure:: images/tutorials/BFS_500steps.png
    :name: BFS_500steps